Vannamathi/SQL_25_Challenge/Day18/Notes.md

 ---
 ## 🎯 Key Takeaways

 · CASE is used to implement if-else logic inside SQL queries.
 · Always include an ELSE clause to handle unexpected values.
 · Great for data categorization, labeling, and business reporting.
-Makes results easier to interpret for non-technical stakeholders
+Makes results easier to interpret for non-technical stakeholders.

 ## 💡 Interview Tips